elamarannn/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

 Result :

-ence,the configuring analog port to inteface an analog sensor and read the values using serial port runned successfully.
+Hence,the configuring analog port to inteface an analog sensor and read the values using serial port runned successfully.